xcamier/BlazBeaver/README.md

 **DisplayBrowser**
 True or False depending on if you want to display all the settings

+**APIUrl**
+Url to an API that can provide an Id automatically

+**UseApiForUniqueId**
+Either use the internal system or the API to generate Ids

 **Others**
 Update the FilesSettings class to set your default paths and file names